What features should I look for and what efficiency makes sense?

 How do you find a good HVAC installer?
 First of all, keep an eye out for HVAC trucks in your neighborhood.
 If one is parked at a neighbor’s, visit that neighbor a few days later to ask how the install went and why they choose that installer.
 Ask your friends and relatives who they used and whether they were happy.
 Search on sites like homestars.com to find HVAC contractors in your area who have a good rating.
 (Read all their reviews though – and watch out for signs that a contractor is spamming reviews.)

 Phone up prospective HVAC installers and ask them what products they offer and why you should consider using them.
-Ask them what they do to figure out the best new furnace for your needs.
-Ask them what they consider the best new furnace brands, and run a few brand names by them to get their opinion.
+Ask them what they do to figure out the best new furnace or heat pump for your needs.
+Ask them what they consider the best new furnace or heat pump brands, and run a few brand names by them to get their opinion.
 Watch out for installers who bad mouth all the brands they don’t carry.
 Also ask any HVAC installer you are considering what awards or recognition they have received over the years, and follow up to verify the awards are legit.
 Ask any you are considering to provide you with at least three references, and phone those references.

-Find out if the installer offers service contracts for the equipment they install, and how much the contract costs per year both during the furnace warranty period and afterwards.
-The best new furnace is one that doesn’t cost you a cent in unplanned expense in its first twenty years of operation – all you pay is the up front cost, and the annual maintenance and service fee.
+Find out if the installer offers service contracts for the equipment they install, and how much the contract costs per year both during the warranty period and afterwards.
+The best new furnace or heat pump is one that doesn’t cost you a cent in unplanned expense in its first twenty years of operation – all you pay is the up front cost, and the annual maintenance and service fee.

 Now that you’ve found an installer…

-I really believe you should search for a good installer first, then look for the right furnace within the product lines they offer.
-Don’t be surprised if they don’t sell or install the furnace brand you want.
+I really believe you should search for a good installer first, then look for the right heating equipment within the product lines they offer.
+Don’t be surprised if they don’t sell or install the brand you want.
 After all, they specialize in one or two brands for a reason: they trust those brands and know them well.
 You wouldn’t want your Dodge dealer to service your Toyota, would you?

 Things to look out for when buying the best new furnace include getting the right BTU output, as high an efficiency ration (ER) as you can afford, and additional features such as a variable speed, DC blower motor (more energy efficient and quieter), high quality air filter, and a decent humidifier.
 You should also decide up front, before upgrading to the best new furnace, whether you will soon want to upgrade your central air conditioner (or install a new one if you don’t already own one).
 You can get higher efficiency on both heating and air conditioning if you buy both your furnace and AC unit from the same manufacturer, since in some cases you can get a high SEER heat pump along with the furnace, that will heat the house when temperatures are mild outside (leaving the hard work on colder days to the furnace), and cool your house efficiently in hot weather.

-BTU output: One of the things you should watch for when an HVAC installer comes to your home to do a quote, is how thorough a job they do of sizing your furnace.
-If they just eyeball it and tell you in five minutes that you need an 80,000 BTU furnace, don’t use them!
-You could wind up with a furnace that short-cycles (short bursts of heating that rapidly warm the place) or one that can never bring you up to a comfort level.
+BTU output: One of the things you should watch for when an HVAC installer comes to your home to do a quote, is how thorough a job they do of sizing your new furnace or heat pump.
+If they just eyeball it and tell you in five minutes that you need an 80,000 BTU unit, don’t use them!
+You could wind up with a furnace or heat pump that short-cycles (short bursts of heating that rapidly warm the place) or one that can never bring you up to a comfort level.
 The installer needs to do a heat load calculation, to figure out how much space you have to heat, how much heat will escape through walls, ceiling, and windows/doors, and therefore what BTU capacity you will need.
 When we had contractors estimate our new furnace in 1997 I had several quote me a price on a 60,000 or 75,000 BTU furnace without even walking around my house.
 The contractor I eventually selected told me a 40,000 BTU furnace was adequate – based on my modest heating needs (a thermostat setting a few degrees lower than most people use, and plans to continually upgrade insulation and windows).
 He said there might be a few days each winter when it takes the furnace a little longer to bring the house up from the programmable thermostat night-time temperature to the comfort temperature, but I would get better overall efficiency (and a lower installation cost) with the lower BTU furnace.

 Air filter: I recommend spending a little extra on a high quality air filter, such as the April Aire, since it provides much better dust removal and doesn’t require monthly changing.
 (We change ours once a year as part of our annual maintenance.)
 The more dust you can capture in the filter, the cleaner the air you breathe and the more efficient your furnace will be.